Shippable/docs/sources/deploy/deploy-mvp-1.md

 * Service definition of your application.
 * Deploying the application.

+## DevOps Assembly Line

 <img src="/images/release/release-job-context.png" alt="Triggering deployments" style="vertical-align: middle;display: block;margin-left: auto;margin-right: auto;"/>

-These are the key components of the diagram -
+These are the key components of the assembly line diagram -

 **Resources**